Prebid Server - New Bid Adapter (Go)

 Consider Your Geography

-Most bidders run their auction endpoints in multiple datacenters because their business is continental or global.
+Most bidders run their auction endpoints in multiple data centers because their business is continental or global.

 Prebid Server is open source software that is run by many host companies that may be calling your bid adapter from various places.
 It may be useful to consider how you want to communicate your geographic preferences to these companies.